thedarkwinter/hash-keymorpher-perl/README.md

-Object-KeyMorpher
+Hash-KeyMorpher
 ===============

-Deeply convert Object keynames (or strings) to different naming convesions such as CamelCase, mixedCamelCase, delim_string
+Deeply convert Hash keynames (or strings) to different naming convesions such as CamelCase, mixedCamelCase, delim_string